flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 The `RenderEditable` class is used to paint all types of text fields in Flutter today.
-Previously, `RenderEditable` paints the caret at the start of the the document when the selection is invalid, as if the selection was set to `(0, 0)`.
-This can be misleading as the user would expect new input to be inserted at the start of the document, which may not be the case for some input methods.
+Previously, `RenderEditable` paints the caret at Previously, `RenderEditable` painted the caret at the start of the the document when the selection was invalid, as if the selection was set to `(0, 0)`.
+This could be misleading, as the user would likely expect new input to be inserted at the start of the document, which may not be the case for some input methods.
 The incorrect coordinates of the caret are also reported by the `RenderEditable.onCaretChanged` callback.